Surge Arrester Stresses Due to Harmonic Resonance Temporary Overvoltages in Transmission Systems

 According to IEC 60099-5, the TOV capability of a station class surge arrester is covered by the rated voltage, Ur.
 The rated voltage is defined as the maximum permissible (RMS) power frequency voltage under TOV conditions, as applied in the operating duty test (IEC 60099-4 and 60099-6).
 The other relevant test in these standards is the ’power frequency versus time characteristic’ (TOV) test.

 A TOV condition occurs after an event has already taken place in the system, for instance during a ground fault.
 The initial event might lead to energy dissipation through the arrester and to an increase of its operating temperature.
 Based on this assumption, a surge arrester is conditioned and pre-heated in the TOV test, before applying the rated voltage for 30 minutes.
 For station class arresters, the rated thermal withstand energy, Wth [kJ/kVr] is injected.
 Typically, manufacturers provide TOV characteristics with and without prior duty, as shown in Fig. 3.
 In addition to their thermal energy withstand, metal-oxide (MOV) blocks are characterized by their repetitive charge transfer capability, Qrs [Cb].
 During the repetitive charge transfer test, MOV blocks are subjected to a group of surges within a certain period of time.
-A test is considered successful if the total charge transfer does not cause mechanical failure or unacceptable electrical degradation of the blocks.
+A test is considered succesful if the total charge transfer does not cause mechanical failure or unacceptable electrical degradation of the blocks.

 Fig. 3: Typical TOV characteristics of surge arrester.